Characterizing QUBO Reformulations of the Max-k-Cut Problem for Quantum Computing: Abstract

 \section{Abstract}

 Quantum computing offers significant potential for solving NP-hard combinatorial (optimization) problems that are beyond the reach of classical computers.
 One way to tap into this potential is by reformulating combinatorial problems as a quadratic unconstrained binary optimization (QUBO) problem.
 The solution of the QUBO reformulation can then be addressed using adiabatic quantum computing devices or appropriate quantum computing algorithms on gate-based quantum computing devices.
 In general, QUBO reformulations of combinatorial problems can be readily obtained by properly penalizing the violation of the problem's constraints in the original problem's objective.
-However, characterizing tight (i.e., minimal but sufficient) penalty coefficients for this purpose is critical for enabling the solution of the resulting QUBO in current and near-term quantum computing devices.
-Along these lines, we here focus on the (weighted) max $k$-cut problem, a fundamental combinatorial problem with wide-ranging applications that generalizes the well-known max cut problem.
-We present closed-form characterizations of tight penalty coefficients for two distinct QUBO reformulations of the max $k$-cut problem whose values depend on the (weighted) degree of the vertices of the graph defining the problem.
+However, characterizing tight (i.e., minimal but sufficient) penalty coefficients for this purpose is important and non-trivial for enabling the solution of the resulting QUBO in current and near-term quantum computing devices.
+Along these lines, we present closed-form characterizations of tight penalty coefficients for two distinct QUBO reformulations of the max $k$-cut problem whose values depend on the (weighted) degree of the vertices of the graph defining the problem.
 These findings contribute to the ongoing effort to make quantum computing a viable tool for solving combinatorial problems at scale.
-We support our theoretical results with illustrative examples.
-Further, we benchmark the proposed QUBO reformulations to solve the max $k$-cut problem on a quantum computer simulator.
+We support our theoretical results with illustrative examples and simple numerical results.